 Oh, if I wanted one perfect roundness to fit my hand as sweetly as an egg, it’s you, avocado.
 Lob your dark green skin north for salsa and fresh-squeezed limes.
 Soothe my tongue ravaged by sharp-toothed words, conform to my teeth, invite my tongue to roll in bland oil of green.
 Teach me timing.
 You […]Read more "Ode to the Avocado"

 Mark Jackley‘s work has appeared in Fifth Wednesday, Sugar House Review, Natural Bridge and other journals.
 His new book of poems On the Edge of a Very Small Town is available for free via email request.
-Visitant will be featuring a selection of poem from On the Edge of a Very Small Town in the coming […]Read more "A Year Later"
+Visitant will be featuring a selection of poems from On the Edge of a Very Small Town in the coming months. […]Read more "A Year Later"

 Karina Lutz is a writer, editor, teacher, and lifelong activist.
 She was tutored by her mother Carol’s antiwar, civil rights, and electoral activism.
 Carol passed away in March; when she died, finally free of pain, her face looked more beautiful than it had even in life.
 Mommy’s pin curls “It hurts to be beautiful,” she’d […]Read more "Mommy’s pin curls"